TERREMEMBER/znbase/docs/content/stable/explore/ysql-language-features/data-types.md

 ## `SERIAL` pseudo-type

-In YugabyteDB, just as with PostgreSQL, a sequence is a special kind of database object that generates a sequence of integers.
+In ZNbaseDB, just as with PostgreSQL, a sequence is a special kind of database object that generates a sequence of integers.
 A sequence is often used as the primary key column in a table.

 By assigning the SERIAL pseudo-type to a column, the following occurs behind the scenes: